Velluso/ldap-client/readme.md

 ## Complete Documentation

-For a comprehensive list of methods and configuration options, refer to the `LdapClient` documentation.
+For a comprehensive list of methods and configuration options, refer to the `LdapClient` documentation, to see it start a live server from the index.html inside the docs/ folder.